How to Beat a DUI, DWI Breath Test Case With or Without a Lawyer

 Flaws of the Breathalyzer Machine Proven to Clear Breathalyzer Test Results in Many Cases

 Likewise, the test is sensitive to bodily conditions and short-term illnesses that will raise the blood alcohol level above what it should be.
 After your charge specifics can be examined, you can discuss your legal options regarding how to win a breathalyzer case, and to learn any of common flaws of the testing methods that may assist in your defense case.

-DUI courts have relied heavily on the breath tests results as their best evidence, and many courts see them as almost “mystical” machines that give out results that should not be automatically relied upon in court.
-Because of this, with the assistance of your attorney after your arrest can be evaluated, you could learn possibilities when applicable in your case – how to suppress the use of the breathalyzer test results evidence when it would otherwise be allowed in court.
+In every jurisdiction DUI courts have relied heavily on the breath tests results as their best evidence, and many courts see them as almost “mystical” machines that give out results that should not be automatically relied upon in court.
+Because of proven Breathalyzer unreliability, with the assistance of your attorney after your arrest can be evaluated, you could learn winning legal defenses applicable in your case – how to suppress the use of the breathalyzer test results evidence when it would otherwise be allowed in court.

 Can I Win a DUI Breathalyzer Case if I Blew .09, .10, or .11 BAC?